ZackCipolletta/ADA-Compliance-Checker/README.md

 Install Dependencies:The project uses a monorepo structure, so dependencies for both client and server are installed from the root directory. npm install

-This command installs dependencies listed in the root package.json (axe-core, body-parser, jsdom, language-tags, concurrently) and triggers installation for the client and server workspaces.
+This command installs dependencies listed in the root package.json (jsdom, language-tags, body-parser) and triggers installation for the client (react, react-dom, axios) and server (express, body-parser, jsdom, cors) workspaces.
+Note: The axe-core dependency is included but unused in the current implementation.

 Running the Application